jkkronk/Roadtrip-Riddle-Web/README.md

 # quiz-game

 This is a flask / python app for a riddle game.
-The app is refreshing the riddles once 24h.
+It uses gpt-4 to create a quiz and clues + explanations.
+Additionally, a stop-motion video is created using google map api.

-Have fun!
+Here is the app deployed on render: https://roadtrip-riddle.onrender.com

 ## Installation